- >Buying Crypto

 Stellar is a multi-currency backend payment network that runs on tokens known as Lumens (XLM).
 Stellar itself is a blockchain protocol, and Lumens are the token used to process transactions on the blockchain.
 It’s been gaining traction in the cryptocurrency community thanks to its excellent transaction speed and low fees.
-Stellar’s transaction fees are so low that it has tremendous potential for micropayments.
+Stellar Lumens transaction fees are so low that it has tremendous potential for micropayments.
+Read on to learn where you can buy Stellar (Lumens).

 All-Time High: $0.938 USD